 2010 - the acfma receives funding for credit/debit and ebt payment infrastructure

-Thanks to funding from Capitol RC&D, the ACFMA was able to provide wireless credit/debit services and SNAP/EBT accessibility at our farmers market starting in 2010.
+Thanks to funding from Capital RC&D, the ACFMA was able to provide wireless credit/debit services and SNAP/EBT accessibility at our farmers market starting in 2010.
+This was the first outreach initiative launched by the ACFMA and its program partners.
 The ACFMA has been able to maintain these services every market season since.

 2008 - Awarded PA Department of agriculture direct farm sales grant

-In 2008 the ACFMA was awarded a 5-year grant from the PA Department of Agriculture to increase marketing, build capacity, develop an online presence, recruit and support new vendors, stimulate new business and develop wellness programs.
+In 2008 the ACFMA was awarded a series of four mini-grants from the PA Department of Agriculture to increase marketing, build capacity, develop an online presence, recruit and support new vendors, stimulate new business and develop wellness programs.
 These initiatives helped launch the ACFMA and allowed our organization to become what it is today.